rajnathsah/Oracle-Scripts-and-Notes/dbascript/rman_backup_recovery.md

 # RMAN
 Recovery Manager (RMAN) is an Oracle Database client that performs backup and recovery tasks on your databases and automates administration of your backup strategies.
 It greatly simplifies backing up, restoring, and recovering database files.

-# Backup and recovery using RMAN
+# Backup and Recovery using RMAN

 #### Connect to RMAN
 1. Using rman keyword followed by connect target keyword